fleetdm/fleet/docs/Contributing/Adding-new-endpoints.md

 ## Queries, Request bodies, and other decoding facts

-Before we dive into specifics, let's discuss some generics around the framework we are using and other tools that have been implemented.
+Before we dive into specifics, let's discuss some context around the framework we are using and other tools that have been implemented.

 The main thing to be aware is that Fleet is using `go-kit` underneath.
-With it, we get all the concepts from the framework such as decoders, transport, etc. `go-kit` is no longer the best framework for Fleet to use anymore, but the cost of replacing it is higher than the cost of building some of the tooling we'll discuss here and maintaining it.
+With it, we get all the concepts from the framework such as decoders, transport, etc. We have decided `go-kit` is no longer the best framework for Fleet to use anymore, but the cost of replacing it is higher than the cost of building some of the tooling we'll discuss here and maintaining it.

 The tools that were built were meant to abstract away layers that `go-kit` leaves available to its users in a way that makes sense for our use case.

 For instance, we found ourselves implementing extremely similar request decoding code.
 It varied very slightly from one implementation to the next, and it varied in ways that Go wasn't capable of handling at the time.
-So we wrote a [generic decoder](https://github.com/fleetdm/fleet/blob/main/server/service/endpoint_utils.go#L90) that uses reflect to understand what kind of request it is and the destination and decodes it correctly.
+So we wrote a [generic decoder](https://github.com/fleetdm/fleet/blob/main/server/service/endpoint_utils.go#L90) that uses Go's `reflect` to understand what kind of request it is and the destination and decodes it correctly.

-Then the problem was: I have to specify this decoder _every time I create a new endpoint_.
+Then the problem was specifying this decoder _every time a new endpoint is created_.
 And creating new endpoints also involves creating a server, user or host authentication, etc. So we abstracted this away into a [handful of types](https://github.com/fleetdm/fleet/blob/main/server/service/endpoint_utils.go#L280) that handles this in a readable way.